CommunityToolkit/Labs-IntelligentAPIs/README.md

 We have 2 nuget packages ready for you to test and play around with.
 These nuget packages enable you to perform classic machine learning tasks like image classification and object detection in 1-2 lines of code.
 They are available under the `packages` section of this repository.

-1. Image classification: To perform image classification, import the `IntelligentAPI_ImageClassifier` nuget package.
+1. Image classification: To perform image classification, import the `CommunityToolkit.Labs.Intelligent.ImageClassification` nuget package.
 To classify an image, you will need to pass a StorageFile object which is the image file itself, and the number of top results that you want.
 In the following example, we pass an image of a Rottweiler and we want the top 3 results.

 ```C#
    using IntelligentAPI.ImageClassification;